 Step #3 – Squirt Water & Scrape Again

-Now, take a squirt bottle filled with water and spray down the griddle.
+Now, take a squirt bottle filled with warm water and spray down the griddle.
 This helps loosen any stubborn bits stuck to the surface.

 Just to reiterate, I have all four burners on low while doing this.
 The gentle heat helps break things up, but you don’t want it too hot.